jungmyung-lee/ROKAF-Hackathon/README.md

 ## 🧠 Baekjoon Step-by-Step Progress for **Republic of Korea Air Force Hackathon**

-I systematically completed Baekjoon’s official step-by-step problem-solving curriculum using Python (and a few problems in Java).
+I systematically completed Baekjoon’s structured step-by-step problem-solving curriculum using Python (and a few problems in Java).
 From the most basic input/output exercises to algorithmic challenges like brute-force search and recursion,
 each stage strengthened my foundation in algorithmic thinking and computational efficiency.